5 Top Tips for Q3

 1. Optimise your future campaigns

-Q3 is traditionally a quieter period for eCommerce, with the focus being on travel, summer holidays and preparing for going back to school and not around key dates in the calendar compared to the other quarters.
+Q3 is traditionally a quieter period for eCommerce, focusing on travel, summer holidays and preparing for going back to school and not around key dates in the calendar compared to the other quarters.

 This is the optimum time to be experimental and create marketing campaigns relevant to your customer base.